-Exiled from Vietnam for his activism to end the war, Thich Nhat Hanh traveled to Europe and the United States, where he continued his work for peace.
+Exiled from Vietnam for his activism, Thich Nhat Hanh traveled to Europe and the United States, where he continued his work for peace.
 He was nominated for the 1967 Nobel Peace Prize by Martin Luther King Jr., whom he had persuaded to publicly support ending the Vietnam War.
-Having seen the anger and inner turmoil within many U.S. antiwar activists, he turned his work toward teaching Buddhism to Westerners in cultural terms they could understand.
+Having seen the anger and inner turmoil within many U.S. antiwar activists, he turned his work toward teaching Buddhism to westerners in cultural terms they could understand.

 In 1966, Thich Nhat Hanh founded the Order of Interbeing, a community of monastics and laypeople committed to living for the benefit of others in accord with Buddhist ethical precepts.
-“Interbeing” is a word Thay coined to represent the Buddhist principles of impermanence and the interconnectedness of all things.
+“Interbeing” is a word he coined to represent the Buddhist principles of impermanence and the interconnectedness of all things.

+Between teaching tours, Thich Nhat Hanh lives at Plum Village in southwest France, a monastery and retreat center visited by thousands of people annually.
 Thich Nhat Hanh has written more than 100 books, many of which are published in English by Parallax Press.
-His life and teachings have deeply influenced many millions of people around the world.
+His life and teachings have deeply influenced and inspired many millions of people around the world.

 Zen is based on the practice of sitting meditation, on direct non-conceptual awareness of our everyday lives, and on a belief that we all have “Buddha minds” that are clear and perfect just as they are, if we will only drop the veil of thinking and delusion that obscures them.